CaravanaCloud/cloud-janitor/README.md

 # Cloud Janitor

-TL;DR: A collection of scripts to automate tasks in cloud computing, like create clusters or cleanup accounts.
+TL;DR: A convenience tool to automate operations in cloud computing, like creating clusters or cleaning up accounts.

-For example, in a 'create-cluster' task, cloud-janitor should execute all the commands or scripts necessary to validate and backup configuration, install dependencies, create account-level resources, create cluster-level resources, wait for health check, install plugins and verify the application.
+For example, consider a 'create-cluster' task.
+Cloud janitor will lookup reasonable defaults, validate and backup configuration, install dependencies, create account-level resources, create cluster-level resources, wait for health check, install plugins and verify the application.
 All that from a single invocation, using a command line like `cloud-janitor -t openshift-create-cluster` or the equivalent inside a container, github action or gitpod.io workspace.

-Start you gitpod worspace by visiting: https://gitpod.io/#github.com/CaravanaCloud/cloud-janitor
+Start you gitpod worspace in the link below and try `cloud-jantor --help`: https://gitpod.io/#github.com/CaravanaCloud/cloud-janitor

 ## Motivation